Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive insurance costs an estimated $298 each year, collision costs $558, and liability costs around $536.
-A policy with just liability insurance costs as low as $606 a year, with coverage for high-risk drivers costing $3,450 or more.
-Teens receive the highest rates at $6,098 a year or more.
+The average insurance rates for a Jeep Cherokee are $1,592 a year including full coverage.
+Comprehensive costs on average $298 a year, collision costs $558, and liability coverage is estimated at $536.
+A liability-only policy costs approximately $606 a year, with high-risk insurance costing around $3,450.
+Teenage drivers cost the most to insure at $6,098 a year or more.

 Average premium for full coverage: $1,592

-Price estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and Cherokee models.
+Price estimates include $500 deductible amounts, 30/60 liability coverage, and includes medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Cherokee trim levels.

 Use the form below to get customized rates for your location.